wrightling/ts-weather-app/README.md

 # Weather App
 ## Assumptions
+Made the simplifying assumption that the weather info is for the United States only.
 ## Implementaion Details
 ### WeatherApi
 Simple API wrapper for the Visual Crossing Timeline Weather API.
 API Key is handled via environment variables in production and via .env file in development and test.